mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+April 19, 2018
+- The acl lab failed to properly assess performance of the trojan horse step.
+- Collect student documents by default.
+- When updating Labtainers, do not overwrite files that are newer than those in the archive -- preserve student lab reports.

 April 12, 2018

 - Add documentation for the purpose of lab goals, and display this for the instructor